Law School Case Brief

 Evidence of a defendant's irrational behavior, his demeanor at trial, and any prior medical opinion on competence to stand trial are all relevant in determining whether further inquiry is required, but even one of these factors standing alone may, in some circumstances, be sufficient.

-The Supreme Court of the United States held that Drope's due process right to a fair trial was violated by the trial court's failure to suspend the trial pending a psychiatric examination to determine Drope's competence to stand trial, since the wife's testimony, the psychiatrist's report, and Drope's attempted suicide were sufficient indicia of incompetency to require such examination.
-In view of the trial court's failure to inquire into Drope's mental competency, there was no basis for determining whether Drope had effectively waived his right to be present at his trial, assuming that such right could be waived.
-Drope's due process rights could not be adequately protected by merely remanding for a psychiatric examination aimed at establishing whether Drope was in fact competent at the time of the trial approximately 6 1/2 years earlier, the state being free to retry Drope if he was competent at the time of such trial.
+The court found that the trial court failed to give proper weight to the information suggesting petitioner's incompetence, and as such, the trial court should have suspended the trial until a proper evaluation of petitioner's competence was made.
+The defendant's due process right to a fair trial was violated by the trial court's failure to suspend the trial pending a psychiatric examination to determine the defendant's competence to stand trial, since the wife's testimony, the psychiatrist's report, and the defendant's attempted suicide were sufficient indicia of incompetency to require such examination.
+In view of the trial court's failure to inquire into the defendant's mental competency, there was no basis for determining whether the defendant had effectively waived his right to be present at his trial, assuming that such right could be waived.
+The defendant's due process rights could not be adequately protected by merely remanding for a psychiatric examination aimed at establishing whether the defendant was in fact competent at the time of the trial approximately 6 1/2 years earlier, the state being free to retry the defendant if he is competent at the time of such trial.

 Access the full text case